swog/network/README.md

 Nonblocking server and client with nonblocking console input.
 Originally a network system that was built upon as an example.

 Note that there are many additions made to apply the networking library.
 For example, linkage requires that the client/server object be exposed globally.
-To do this, I included the functions: 'get_client', 'get_server'.
-Additionally, 'get_console' is defined by the console system.
+To do this, I included the functions: `get_client`, `get_server`.
+Additionally, `get_console` is defined by the console system.

 Socket errors are printed to stdout.